6 light risotto recipes

-Let radicchio be the star in this northern Italian risotto that highlights this bitter and flavorsome lettuce.
+Let radicchio be the star in this northern Italian risotto that highlights this bitter and flavoursome lettuce.
 Stir through the chopped magenta-coloured leaves, and add plenty of fresh parsley and a small sprinkling of low-fat grated parmesan.

 2. Fresh peas and lemon

 Cut through the rice’s natural creaminess with a good squeeze of lemon and a handful of freshly shelled peas.
 You can stir through the zest of the lemon for some added zing.
-For a more intense texture and flavor, you can add in some finely sliced, cored Brussels sprouts.
+For a more intense texture and flavour, you can add in some finely sliced, cored Brussels sprouts.

 3. Silverbeet, celery and pumpkin